-The idea for the Billiard Almanac was born when photojournalist Pete Marovich was researching his project A Game on the Wire, A Photographic Exploration of the Current State of the Game in America.
+Our journey began with photojournalist Pete Marovich’s project, POOL – A Game on the Wire — A Photographic Exploration of the Current State of the Game in America.

 In addition to being an avid pool player, Pete Marovich is a documentary photojournalist based in the Washington, DC, Metro area.
 His clients include The New York Times, The Washington Post, Getty Images, European PressPhoto Agency, and United Press International.

 His photography is contained in the permanent collections of the Smithsonian Museum of American History and the Smithsonian National Museum of African American History and Culture.
-He is the founder of American Reportage.
+He is the founder of the photojournalism collective, American Reportage.

 We welcome link and story suggestions as well as corrections to content posted on The Billiard Archive.